 It’s important to remember that some of your sitelinks might be performing better than others – but, this doesn’t always have to be a bad thing!
-Each link doesn’t need to produce the same results – but they should be meeting their individual goals.
+Each link doesn’t need to produce the same results – as long as they are meeting their individual goals.
 For example, a product promotion might produce a higher click-through rate, but a supporting sitelink (information page, social media etc), might not be driving as many clicks but could still be benefiting your overall ad performance through brand awareness.

 Be concise and informative

 Google will allow you to add up to 25 characters in your sitelink description, but that doesn’t necessarily mean you have to use this all the time.
-Google tends to recognise link copy with a lower character count between 18 and 20 as better performing.
-It’s also worth remembering that mobile copy is generally shorter than desktop.
+Google tends to recognise link copy with a lower character count between 18 and 20 as better performing and more user-friendly.
+Also, remember that mobile copy is generally shorter than desktop.
 We suggest up to 15 characters for mobile.

 Don’t assume all your sitelinks will show

 Google decides whether to serve your sitelink extensions alongside your PPC ads – meaning creating them doesn’t guarantee they will show.
 Google chooses the best sitelinks depending on user searches and how well your ad matches their requirements.

 Your sitelinks will also be more likely to appear if you have a higher position.
 Therefore, if you have a poor ad rank, then your sitelinks might not be served – which brings us back to keeping your overall strategy in mind.